FrancisChung/CSharp-AOP-Logging-Primer/README.md

 * Difficult to Debug / test if not fully understood
 * Can easily introduce bugs across the system, if not judiciously deployed

-Like any prudent technologist, you should consider all the pros & cons of AOP, expertise at hann and the requirements before making a decision.
+Like any prudent technologist, you should consider all the pros & cons of AOP, consider your expertise available and the requirements before making a decision.

 Good Luck and thanks for taking your time to read this!